Claudia Cardinale: 1970s

 In 1970, Cardinale starred opposite Peter McEnery and Eli Wallach in Jerzy Skolimowski's comedy film The Adventures of Gerard, based on The Exploits of Brigadier Gerard by Arthur Conan Doyle.
-In 1971, she formed a duo with Brigitte Bardot in the French Western-comedy The Legend of Frenchie King, and appeared as a prostitute opposite Alberto Sordi in Luigi Zampa's comedy A Girl in Australia.
+In 1971, she formed a duo with Brigitte Bardot in the French Western-comedy The Legend of Frenchie King (French: Les Pétroleuses) and appeared as a prostitute opposite Alberto Sordi in Luigi Zampa's comedy A Girl in Australia.
 The film, shot on location in February and March 1971, earned Cardinale a Best Actress award at the David di Donatello Awards the following year.
-In 1972, Cardinale appeared in Marco Ferreri's L'udienza, which was screened at the 22nd Berlin International Film Festival.
+In 1972, Cardinale appeared in Marco Ferreri's The Audience, which was screened at the 22nd Berlin International Film Festival.
 She also featured in La Scoumoune with Jean-Paul Belmondo and Michel Constantin.
-After a role as a Russian aristocrat opposite Oliver Reed in One Russian Summer (1973), set in prerevolutionary Russia, Cardinale starred opposite Franco Nero in I guappi (1974), a historical drama film with "poliziotteschi" and "noir" elements.
-Cardinale and the director Pasquale Squitieri met for the first time on set, and he soon became her husband.
+After a role as a Russian aristocrat opposite Oliver Reed in One Russian Summer (1973), set in prerevolutionary Russia, Cardinale starred opposite Franco Nero in Blood Brothers (1974), a historical drama film with "poliziotteschi" and "noir" elements.
+Cardinale and the director Pasquale Squitieri met for the first time on set and he soon became her husband.

 In 1975, Cardinale played the daughter of a political exile (Adolfo Celi) in Mauro Bolognini's Libera, My Love, a character who becomes "increasingly incensed by the fascist government of Italy and makes a number of bold and very personal gestures against it".
-Later that year she appeared in the comedies The Immortal Bachelor with Vittorio Gassman and Qui comincia l'avventura with Monica Vitti.
+Later that year she appeared in the comedies The Immortal Bachelor with Vittorio Gassman and Blonde in Black Leather with Monica Vitti.
 Vitti's biographer noted how Cardinale and Vitti stood out as the female duo in a predominantly masculine cast.